learn-co-curriculum/sinatra-restful-routes-readme/README.md

 The hidden input field shown above uses `Rack:MethodOverride` which is part of [Sinatra middleware](https://github.com/rack/rack/blob/master/lib/rack/method_override.rb).

-In order to use this middleware, and therefore use `PATCH` and `DELETE` requests, you *must* tell your app to use the middeleware.
+In order to use this middleware, and therefore use `PATCH` and `DELETE` requests, you *must* tell your app to use the middleware.

 In the `config.ru` file, you'll need the following line to be placed *above* the `run ApplicationController` line: